IDS-702-Team1/705FinalProject/README.md

 12. Pablo Picasso

 We chose these artists as they had a minimum of 500 paintings and represented the 10 styles above.

+### How to Use the Repo:
+Since the data is over 60 GB, we could not attach the data in this github repo.
+However, you may use the Kaggle Link to access the dataset.
+1) The Folder py consists of the code to extract features from the images via Resnet and VGG16.
+2) The Folder notebooks consists of various Jupyter Notebooks that are used to load the features and classify paintings into Styles and Artists using XGBoost